WilmarOliveira/WilmarOliveira/README.md

 ## Hey, I'm Wilmar! 👋

-Front-end React Developer.Technology lover, curious for learn new tools and enthusiast of new challenges.
+Full-Stack Developer.Technology lover, curious for learn new tools and enthusiast of new challenges.

 At the moment i work at [Sankhya](https://www.sankhya.com.br)